olcf/olcf-user-docs/services_and_applications/s3m/set-up-your-project.rst

 Set Up Your Project
 ********************

-All S3M services are accessible via RESTful JSON APIs, so they're fully usable via ``curl`` or HTTP requests in your language.
-For more complex integrations, auto-generated Python and Go client libraries are available; these may help you catch issues with your requests, and make it easier to develop against S3M using an IDE with code assistance.
+All S3M services are accessible via RESTful JSON APIs, so you can use ``curl`` or HTTP requests in your language of choice.
+For more complex integrations, auto-generated Python and Go client libraries are available; these may help you catch issues with your requests and make it easier to develop against S3M using an IDE with code assistance.

 .. tab-set::